 - (2) Reflects the total grant date fair value of the stock option awards granted during the fiscal year.
-For additional information regarding the assumptions we used in valuing the FY 2020 awards, refer to Note 14, "Stock-Based Compensation" of Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the fiscal year ended April 25, 2020, as filed with the SEC. - (3) Consists of cash awards for the achievement of performance goals for the respective year made under our MIP.
-For a discussion of the Compensation Committee's adjustment of the FY 2020 payout from 51% to 75% of target, please see FY 2020 MIP Performance Results on page 42.
-Payments are generally made in the first quarter following completion of the fiscal year; for the FY 2020 award, a portion will be paid later in calendar year 2020. - (4) All Other Compensation for FY 2020 consists of the following: - Company contributions to the 401(k) Plan and contributions or credits to the Executive Deferred Compensation and Performance Compensation Retirement Plans of the following amounts: Mr. Darrow \$672,368, Ms. Whittington \$224,846, Mr. Edwards \$218,864, Mr. Sawyer \$178,906, and Mr. Krull \$141,905. - For Mr. Darrow, our incremental cost of \$47,496 for his personal use of the company aircraft, which is calculated by multiplying the aircraft's hourly variable operating cost by a trip's flight time.
+For additional information regarding the assumptions we used in valuing the FY 2021 awards, refer to Note 14, "Stock-Based Compensation" of Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the fiscal year ended April 24, 2021, as filed with the SEC. - (3) Consists of cash awards for the achievement of performance goals for the respective year made under our MIP.
+Payments are generally made in the first quarter following completion of the fiscal year. - (4) All Other Compensation for FY 2021 consists of the following: - Company contributions to the 401(k) Plan and contributions or credits to the Executive Deferred Compensation and Performance Compensation Retirement Plans of the following amounts: Mr. Darrow \$1,054,870, Ms. Whittington \$318,556, Mr. Edwards \$306,186, Mr. Sawyer \$235,205, and Mr. Krull \$190,818. - For Mr. Darrow, our incremental cost of \$51,041 for his personal use of the company aircraft, which is calculated by multiplying the aircraft's hourly variable operating cost by a trip's flight time.
 Variable operating costs consist of fuel, landing and parking fees, variable maintenance, variable pilot expenses for travel, and any special catering costs and other miscellaneous variable costs.
 On certain occasions, his spouse and other family members or guests accompanied Mr. Darrow on a flight.
 No additional incremental operating cost is incurred in such situations under the foregoing methodology.
-We did not pay Mr. Darrow any amounts in connection with taxes on income imputed to him for personal use of our aircraft. - Company-paid life insurance premiums and tax reimbursements related to company contributions to the deferred compensation plans (made in the prior year), which tax reimbursements were of the following amounts: Mr. Darrow - \$638 and Ms. Whittington - \$14.
+We did not pay Mr. Darrow any amounts in connection with taxes on income imputed to him for personal use of our aircraft. - Company-paid life insurance premiums and tax reimbursements related to company contributions to the deferred compensation plans (made in the prior year), which tax reimbursements were of the following amounts: Mr. Darrow \$2,857, Ms. Whittington \$445, Mr. Edwards \$824, and Mr. Krull \$58.